Guess what? You may be asked to develop and present a demo lesson plan for your next teaching job interview.

-Once you know what the requirements, you can then begin to prepare for your demo lesson plan.
-To develop and implement a sample lesson for the interview you will need to practice at home.
-Make sure you speak out loud when you are practicing, just like you would be in the classroom.
-You can find a lot of specific ideas on planning for your demonstration in this blog post on creating a demonstration lesson.
+Once you know the requirements, you can then begin to prepare for your demo lesson plan.
+To develop and implement a sample lesson for the interview, you will need to practice at home.
+Ensure you speak out loud when you are practicing, just like you would be in the classroom.
+You can find many specific ideas on planning for your demonstration in this blog post on creating a demonstration lesson.

 Methods to Prepare for the Teaching Job Interview Demo Lesson Plan